MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddcdrm/ns-ntddcdrm-_cdrom_toc_cd_text_data_block.md

 Indicates, when set to 1, that the text is stored in Unicode format.

+### -field Text

+Contains text descriptor data in the form of 8-bit ASCII characters.

+### -field WText

+Contains text descriptor data in the form of 16-bit (wide) characters.

 ### -field CRC

 Contains the cyclic redundancy check.